 Download an application (pdf) and references packet.
-Get your application and references into the national Chi Alpha office by February 1st.
+Get your application and references into the National Chi Alpha Ministry Center.

 Send your application and references to:

-The Personnel Director will notify you of your status by March 1.
-If accepted into the national CMIT program, you will be invited into the new staff training phase, which includes a Support Raising Training seminar, a training conference at the end of June called the Reach the University Institute (RUI), and the Campus Missionary in Training (CMIT) internship.
+The Training Director will notify you of your status.
+If accepted into the national CMIT program, you will be invited to a training conference in early June called the Reach the University Institute (RUI), and the Campus Missionary in Training (CMIT) internship.

 Once accepted into the national CMIT program, the intern candidate will need to request a CMIT account.
 It generally takes a month to get an account number approved and set up through Assemblies of God U.S. Missions (AGUSM) in Springfield, MO.